 Pollynation Apothecary Can Help

 If you feel discouraged or need more guidance remember that Pollynation Apothecary is always here to help and support you.
 For physical symptoms, try our Acne Serum for those stubborn breakouts and the Inflamed Healing Balm for aches that won’t go away.
 Soothe your skin with our Halo Buttercream and enjoy aromatherapy with our calming Essences.
 You may even want to add our bath bombs and soaps to the mix to spice up your cleansing routines.
 As our lifestyles gradually return to normal, you can book your in-home reiki session with Carli Abram.
-And once covid is over, enjoy free fifteen minute reiki sessions at the Charlotte Regional Farmers Market.
+And once COVID-19 is over, enjoy free fifteen minute reiki sessions at the Charlotte Regional Farmers Market.
 To help you with your spiritual work, Pollynation Apothecary will soon offer more, so stay tuned.
-As you work to restore your internal balance and embrace your body’s needs, it may be a time to look forward to self-care, relaxation, healing, and transformation.
+As you work to restore your internal balance, listen to your body’s needs, and embrace your femininity, it may be a time to look forward to self-care, relaxation, healing, and transformation.

 *Consult your doctor before beginning herbs.
 These statements have not been evaluated by the Food and Drug Administration.
 The mentioned products are not intended to diagnose, treat, cure or prevent disease.